Astroua/TurbuStat/README.md

 Optional:
  *   [emcee](http://dan.iel.fm/emcee/current/) - Affine Invariant MCMC.
 Used for fitting the size-line width relation in PCA and fitting PDFs.
+ *   [pyfftw](https://hgomersall.github.io/pyFFTW/) - Wrapper for the FFTW libraries.
+Allows FFTs to be run in parallel.

 Credits
 -------